alyssalani/3D-Maze-with-Rat/README.md

 Most of Graphics.cpp, though not all, was given under the direction of professor Bart Stander, so that file will not be a good indicator of my coding abilities.

 Files with solely my work:
-  o   Rat.h
+  - Rat.h
-  o   Rat.cpp
+  - Rat.cpp
-  o   Maze.h
+  - Maze.h
-  o   Maze.cpp
+  - Maze.cpp